Earl of Dundee: Earls of Dundee (1660)

 The heir apparent is the present holder's son, Henry David Scrymgeour-Wedderburn of that Ilk, Lord Scrymgeour (b.
 1982).

 The heir apparent's heir apparent is his son, Hon.
 Tassilo Alexander Robert Scrymgeour-Wedderburn, Master of Scrymgeour (b.
 2005).

 Jacobite creation

+John Graham was created Viscount Dundee by James II and VII in 1688 and was instrumental in the First Jacobite Rising.
+Viscount Dundee died in the Battle of Killiecrankie in 1689.

 Shortly before 12 November 1705, John Baptist/Giovanni Battista Gualterio, brother of Cardinal Filippo Antonio Gualterio, Cardinal Protector of Scotland, as of 1706, and England, as of 1717, was created Earl of Dundee in the Jacobite Peerage "to secure political support at Rome".
 Giovanni Battista was also Marquis of Corgnolo, near Orvieto (created 1723, Pope Innocent XIII), patrician of Rome and Orvieto, noble of Viterbo and Loreto; between 1713 and 1720, also Duke of Cumia, near Messina (created by Philip V of Spain).